lukemccabe0/lukemccabe0/README.md

 ## 🙋‍♂️ About Me
 I am a Computer Science student at Queens University Belfast, passionate about technology and software development.
 I enjoy solving complex problems and learning new things in the field of computer science.

-- 👨‍💻 About to start my placement year with [InvestNI](https://www.investni.com).
+- 👨‍💻 Currently on my placement year with [InvestNI](https://www.investni.com).
 - 📷 I have a passion for photography, see my work [here](https://www.facebook.com/lukemccabephotography).
 - 💬 Ask me or the community about anything [here](https://github.com/lukemccabe0/lukemccabe0/discussions).